Opeyemi-Opj/Educare-Task-Manager/README.md

 ##  Team Goal
 Deliver a clean, fully functional, and responsive **To-Do List App** that demonstrates mastery of front-end development concepts and effective collaboration using Git and GitHub.
+ You can explore the full app here: https://educaretaskmanager.onrender.com/index.htm